-To create a culture that promotes a love of learning and builds the foundations for lifelong learners through a caring, happy, safe, supportive and stimulating learning environment.
+We create a culture that promotes a love of learning and builds the foundations for lifelong learners through a caring, happy, safe, supportive and stimulating environment.

-Our Aims are:
+Our aims are to:

-- to provide a broad and diverse education that encourages pupils to achieve the very best they can in all academic, cultural, social, creative and sporting pursuits to fulfil their potential. - to cultivate the right blend of social skills and confidence in our pupils and encourage them to become independent thinkers who are kind, have a positive self-image and respect those around them. - to provide every child with a values framework enabling them to develop a sophisticated understanding of themselves and the world around them, combined with a compassionate, empathetic character. - to create a vibrant and inclusive community where pupils, parents and staff enjoy close and supportive relationships, considering every day a new opportunity to learn and be our best.
+- Provide a broad and diverse education that encourages pupils to fulfil their potential in all academic, cultural, social, creative and sporting pursuits; - Cultivate the right blend of social skills and confidence in our pupils, nurturing independent thinkers who are kind, self-assured and respectful; - Support whole-child development through a values framework, enabling the girls to develop a sophisticated understanding of themselves and the world around them, combined with a compassionate, empathetic character; - And create a vibrant, inclusive community where pupils, parents and staff enjoy feel connected and valued, embracing every day an opportunity to learn and be our best.